Pennsylvania human remains identified as missing teen from 1960s cold case

-Wilkes-Barre, Pa. – The Pennsylvania State Police say human remains discovered in Luzerne County nearly 10 years ago have been identified as those of a Wilkes-Barre teenager who went missing four decades earlier.
+WILKES-BARRE, Pa.
+(WHTM) – The Pennsylvania State Police say human remains discovered in Luzerne County nearly 10 years ago have been identified as those of a Wilkes-Barre teenager who went missing four decades earlier.

 State Police say the remains were identified as 14-year-old Joan Marie Dymond, who disappeared on June 25, 1969.
 The remains were discovered in November 2012 on the grounds of a former coal mining operation in Newport Township.